Abstract

 D

-Surgical microwave ablation of otherwise non-resectable colorectal cancer liver metastases: expanding opportunities for long term survival
+, et al. Surgical microwave ablation of otherwise non-resectable colorectal cancer liver metastases: expanding opportunities for long term survival.

 Surg Oncol